Understanding aortic aneurysm: Symptoms, risks, and treatment

 Cardiothoracic surgery

 Miss Indu Deglurkar is a highly distinguished consultant cardiothoracic surgeon based in Cardiff.
 With more than 30 years of experience, Miss Deglurkar is internationally-renowned for her specialist expertise in aortic aneurysm surgery (aortic root replacement, ascending aorta and arch replacement), high-risk complex surgery in the elderly, and aortic valve, mitral valve and tricuspid valve repair and replacement.
-She also performs coronary artery bypass surgery and open-heart surgery for cardiac tumours, and has a particular interest in open-heart surgery in patients with learning difficulties.
+She also performs coronary artery bypass surgery and open-heart surgery, and has a particular interest in open-heart surgery in patients with learning difficulties.

 Miss Deglurkar qualified from Gandhi Medical College in 1991 before relocating to the UK.
 She undertook her cardiothoracic training in Cambridge, Cardiff, Swansea and at the prestigious Cleveland Clinic in Ohio, USA, where she also carried out vanguard gene therapy research work into myocardial regeneration in ischaemic cardiomyopathy.
 This research is now undergoing Phase 0 trials.
 Following her higher surgical training, Miss Deglurkar worked as a locum consultant cardiac surgeon at NHS Golden Jubilee University National Hospital and later joined the University Hospital of Wales in 2010, both as a consultant cardiothoracic surgeon and as the lead cardiac and lead TAVI surgeon.